Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Green badge: “Target: mm (nn%)”.
 - This reduces on-chart clutter and applies to both long and short position tools.

+### Fibonacci Tools Visualization

+- Fibonacci Retracement and Extension tools now display percentage levels and price values aligned to the rightmost edge of the chart for better visibility and reduced visual clutter on the chart body.

 ### Split Mode (KLine Chart)

 The KLineChart now supports a split mode feature that allows you to view two independent charts side-by-side.
 This is particularly useful for comparing different currency pairs or timeframes simultaneously.